Autognorics/Autognorics/README.md

 4. Intutiveness = is the ability to choose this or that without the need for neural reasoning.
 5. Inlearness = is the ability to acquire and use information.
 6. Lifeness = is the ability to experience life or to live.
+7. Selfness = is the ability to recognize oneself.

 In the succeeding articles, the following new concepts in the creation of a Living Machine are examined:
 1. [The Sensoric Awareness of a Machine](https://autognorics.github.io/Sensoric_Awareness/)